 3. Utilize Auto Tagging Software

 Building upon the power of metadata, auto tagging software labels every image file you put onto your computer.
 This automates the keywording process and organizes your image storage.
-Auto tagging software works hand-in-hand with a photo organizer as well.
+Auto tagging software works hand-in-hand with digital asset management as well.
 As artificial intelligence continues to grow, the amount of things machines can do cannot be understated.
 If you’re individually tagging images manually, chances are you’re lacking serious efficacy that an AI system could bring.

 Auto tagging also ensures photos in an image library are labeled correctly.
 This enables users to quickly find images based on details of the photo.
 Files without citation are unusable so adapt an auto tagging system with image recognition to boost the functionality of your image repository.